toka7290/Minedle/README.md

 ## Setup

+The game can be played with version 1.18.20 or later.

 1. Import the pack into Minecraft.
 2. Make sure that the Gametest Framework toggle is turned on in the world creation/editing screen.
 3. Creative mode is the recommended game mode.